New-Traduction-Club/justsayori-mod/README.md

 (Trying to make a long-term support for the mod and/or continue with the project.)\
 All the original code belongs to original Forever and Ever Team (and contributors) for more details see [here](https://github.com/ForeverAndEverTeam/fae-mod)

+---

+## Language

+Only available in two official languages:
+- English
+- Spanish

+We are working to have more languages, thanks for all good people that are helping us!!

 <!-- # COMPLETION NOTICE

 # THE MOD IS COMPLETE AND THE FOREVER & EVER TEAM IS NOW DISBANDED